pavan-cruze/RoomBookingSystem/README.md

 a new library classes and implemented and we incorporated that class library here

 -----------------------------------------------------------------------------------------------------------------------------------------
-There in member class if it didn't fetch's the EmailSender class then please add the reference of the EmailSender.dll on the mail folder which we included.
+There in member class if it didn't fetch's the EmailSender class then please add the reference of the EmailSender.dll on the main folder which we included.
 -----------------------------------------------------------------------------------------------------------------------------------------